cianleypoldt/zenoa-engine/README.md

 ### Circle-Polygon Collisions

-Collisions between circles and polygons use a **face projection method**, projecting the circle center onto the nearst two polygon edges and using the circles radius to identify contact.
+Collisions between circles and polygons use a **face projection method**.
+The circle center is projected onto the nearst two polygon edges and it's radius is used to identify contact.

 <img src="media/convex_circle_impulse.gif" alt="Convex + circle impulse and friction resolution" width="100%" />